AI liability directive

 In parallel, the Commission published a proposal to revise the product liability directive (PDL) that covers producer’s no-fault liability for defective products (see specific carriage on new product liability directive).

-The European Economic and Social Committee (EESC) adopted an opinion on the proposal on 25 January 2023.
+The European Economic and Social Committee (EESC) and the European Data Protection Supervisor (EDPS) adopted opinions on the proposal respectively on 25 January 2023 and 11 October 2023.

-The discussions on that file were suspended until the adoption of the closely linked AI Act and have not resumed yet (see carriage on the Artificial intelligence Act).
+The discussions on that file were suspended until the adoption of the closely linked AI Act but have recently resumed with the Commission sending an updated version of the proposal in line with the wording of the AI Act in July 2024 (see carriage on the Artificial intelligence Act).
 The JURI committee requested a complementary impact assessment study from the European Parliamentary Research Service (EPRS).
 The study was published on 19 September 2024, proposing that the AI liability directive should extend its scope to include general-purpose and other 'high-impact AI systems', as well as software.
 It also discusses a mixed liability framework that balances fault-based and strict liability.
 Notably, the study recommends transitioning from an AI-focused directive to a software liability regulation, to prevent market fragmentation and enhance clarity across the EU.

 References: